ellingworthl/EWD_Assign2_WebAPI/README.md

 This diagramatic image also shows the app's design and its components
 ![][image4]

-The images show the Venue page (V.js) page in full and collapsed view format.
++ The images show the Venues listing page (VenueApp.js) page in full and collapsed view format.
 Notice how the Navigation bar resizes itself and changes its format based on sceen-size.

-On the full-screen page there is the VenueApp, NavBar, Footer react components are all visible, as is the bootstrap Carousel and half-slider CSS styling.

-On the full-screen, the content has state determined by the Name search and in the collapsed view data has state determined by sort dropdown menu 'County' (versus 'Name').
++ Full-screen, the content has state determined by the Name search
++ Collapsed screen, content has state determined by sort dropdown menu selection of 'County' (versus 'Name').
++ Full-screen page contains react components VenueApp, NavBar, Footer.
++ Both pages have formatting from bootstrap Carousel and half-slider CSS styling as well as additional VenueApp CSS styling.

 ![][image5]

 ![][image6]